The Virginia Interfaith Center for Public Policy is spearheading the creation of multiple Living Wage Certification programs across the Commonwealth.

 Benefits of Certification

-- Recognition through a launch event, periodic press releases, and other high profile public events designed to promote living wages
+- Recognition through periodic press releases and other public events

 - Regular listings and recognition at other events hosted by the Virginia Interfaith Center for Public Policy

-- Free promotion of your businesses through area congregations affiliated with Virginia Interfaith Center for Public Policy
+- Promotion of your businesses through area faith communities affiliated with VICPP

-- Being part of a growing network of local employers dedicated to building a more sustainable economy
+- Involvement in a growing network of local employers dedicated to building a more sustainable economy

 - Demonstrating to your employees that you are committed to paying living wages